-The punted end of the tool located into a hole at the bottom of the handle, this effectively extends the handle which increases leverage for easier operation.
+The pointed end of the tool locates into a hole at the bottom of the handle, this effectively extends the handle which increases leverage for easier operation.
+During the initial firings of the stove it is essential that the tool is used to operate the handle to ensure the painted finish is not damaged during the curing process.